Crave plans to launch an ad tier this summer

-Following the path of Netflix, the Canadian streaming service, Crave plans to launch an ad-supported tier later this summer.
+Following the path of Netflix, Canadian streaming service, Crave, plans to launch an ad-supported tier later this summer.

 The ad-tier service will include sitcoms like Friends, The Big Bang Theory, Letterkenny and other HBO content, according to the CBC.